DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p>A warm, pleasant breeze rustles through the pines as a woman’s voice, gentle and kind, whispers into your ears: “Find me at the Shrine of the White Sun, by the water’s edge.
 As you have healed this place, allow me to bring you healing in turn."</p>
 </div>

-Players who spoke with St. Markovia in [[#The Abbot’s Redemption]] recognize her voice.
+Players who spoke with St. Markovia in [[Arc Q - A Shining Beacon#The Abbot's Redemption|The Abbot's Redemption]] recognize her voice.
 ### Markovia’s Gift
 If the players follow St. Markovia’s invitation to <span class="citation">S4.
 Pool and Shrine (p.
 146)</span>, read: